 Best known for its pristine white sand beaches, Anguilla offers the luxuries of a popular tourist destination with the quiet, laid back nature of the East Caribbean.
-Cape Air offers two flights daily from San Juan to Anguilla.
+Cape Air offers seasonal service December - May with two flights daily from San Juan to Anguilla.

 To view the most current flight schedule for Anguilla, click here.